Bregman HR as Valdez, Astros edge Yankees 3-2, lead ALCS 2-0

 UP NEXT

-Gerrit Cole (2-0, 2.03 ERA), who helped the Astros to the 2019 World Series before signing with the Yankees, will start for New York in Game 3 Friday.
+Cole (2-0, 2.03 ERA this postseason), who helped the Astros to the 2019 World Series before signing with the Yankees, will start for New York in Game 3 Friday.
 Houston has yet to name its starter, but it will likely be Lance McCullers.

 More AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports